raul23/SimulRPi/docs/README.rst

    <p><b>Simulating LEDs on a RPi via a terminal</b></p>
    </div>

-Each circle represents a LED (here they are all turned off) and the number between brackets is the associated GPIO pin number.
+Each circle represents a LED blinking on a RPi and the number between brackets is the associated GPIO pin number.